RicherMans/torchhtk/README.md

 print(header) -- prints number of samples and other information -- Returns a torch.FloatTensor()
 local tensor = htkutils.load('feature.plp')
+-- Loads only the first sample in (instead of the whole utterance) local sample = htkutils.loadsample('feature.plp',1)
 ```

 To write files ( note that we only support `torch.FloatTensor` ):